 We will use the fictional Gray’s Cookies as a case study.
 Gray’s Cookies are the ultimate healthy cookie, which is excellent tasting, low fat, low calorie and made from the best ingredients.
 I did mention it was fictional.
 This cookie is battling the major mainstream competitors, starting from a small niche with a core target market of fans who are beginning to love the brand.

-• Then, Gray’s Cookies recognizes the opportunity created by the consumer shift to healthy choices.
-If they can take the dominant power player role in the healthy cookie segment, they can drive a high market share in a rapid growth category segment.
+- Then, Gray’s Cookies recognizes the opportunity created by the consumer shift to healthy choices.
+If they can take the dominant power player role in the healthy cookie segment, they can drive a high market share in a rapidly growing category.

 Marketing Plan

-Build your marketing skills with our post on how to write a marketing plan
+Build your skills with our post on how to write a marketing plan

 One of the most important skills that marketers need to know is the fundamentals of writing a marketing plan.
 Learn how to write a vision, purpose, key issues, strategies, and tactics.
 We have all the brand plan definitions, with examples and templates.